r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 Say you've started working on a new-to-you package (or resumed work on a long forgotten package of yours :wink:).
 How to know how it all hangs together?

 One first way to understand what a given helper does is looking at its code, [from within RStudio there are some useful tools for navigating functions](https://support.rstudio.com/hc/en-us/articles/200710523-Navigating-Code).
 You can then search for occurrences of its names across R scripts.
 These first two tasks are static code analysis (well unless your brain really executes R code by reading it!).
-Furthermore, a non static way to explore a function use [`browser()` inside it or inside functions calling it](https://resources.rstudio.com/rstudio-conf-2019/box-plots-a-case-study-in-debugging-and-perseverance).
+Furthermore, a non static way to explore a function is to use [`browser()` inside it or inside functions calling it](https://resources.rstudio.com/rstudio-conf-2019/box-plots-a-case-study-in-debugging-and-perseverance).

-An useful tool is also the [in development `pkgapi` package](https://github.com/r-lib/pkgapi).
+Another useful tool is the [in development `pkgapi` package](https://github.com/r-lib/pkgapi).
 Let's look at the [cranlogs source code](/2019/05/02/cranlogs-2-1-1/).

 ```r